Coastal coal-carrying trade of New South Wales: Remnants

 By September 2018, only a little of the Blackwattle Bay coal facility survived.
 The site was derelict and overgrown.
 There was a derelict brick building—the former gate-house—and one side of the coal bunker structure.
 The timber wharf had gone although the reclaimed land where the rest of the bunker stood remained.
 There were rusted remains of some coal handling equipment, including grabs and pieces of gantry crane structure.
 The NSW Government announced in 2016 that the Sydney Fish Markets would be relocated to the old wharf area adjoining Pyrmont Bridge Rd.
 That would allow the existing Fish Market site— in the shadow of the Anzac Bridge—to be redeveloped as apartment buildings.
 Under the plans for the site, the remainder of the old coal facility was to be demolished to make way for the new Fish Market complex.
 Its site had been cleared by November 2021.
-By early 2023, construction on the site was well under way.
+By early 2023, construction on the site was well under way, and the new Fish Market opened in January 2026.

 The site of the old Manly Gasworks stood idle for over 20 years but, after extensive decontamination work, is now a public park, Little Manly Point Park.
 The North Shore Gas Company site at Waverton is now mixed use, with some public open space and lots of apartment buildings; there are a few repurposed buildings from the old gasworks remaining (the Boiler House, the Exhauster House, the Carburetted Water Gas Plant and the chimney).
 The Mortlake Gasworks site is now given over to housing and is known as Breakfast Point.
 The Gladesville Bridge, opened in 1964, was designed as a high concrete arch to allow "sixty-milers" to reach Mortlake; it replaced an earlier bridge with an opening span.